mohamedAbouda/Domain-uptime-monitoring/README.md

 ### Introduction

-an uptime monitoring RESTful API server that allows authenticated users to monitor URLs, and get uptime emails about their availability, and total uptime/downtime.
+an uptime monitoring RESTful API server built with node.js (express) that allows authenticated users to monitor URLs, and get uptime emails about their availability, and total uptime/downtime.

 ###  Overview